carpentries-incubator/reproducible-ml-workflows/episodes/introduction.md

 ## Challenges to reproducible research?

-Take 3 min to discuss the following questions in small groups.
+Take 3 minutes to discuss the following questions in small groups.

 **What are other challenges to doing reproducible research?**

-Think about all aspects of research computing - data, hardware, software - from collecting and cleaning the data through analysis and visualization to publishing your methods and results?
+Think about all aspects of research computing &mdash; data, hardware, and software &mdash; from collecting and cleaning the data through analysis and visualization to publishing your methods and results?

 Have you even inherited a project from a previous contributor?
 Or gone back to a previous project more than couple months later and struggled to get back into it?